vanruc/todoApp/README.md

 - `persistent` : name of document's database table.
 - `singularAlias`: Singular Alias
 - `pluralAlias`: Plural Alias
 - `iconStyleClass`: document icon on the menu.
-[Skyve](https://skyve.org) use `fontawesome` as icons resource.
-You can looking for any icon by this link https://fontawesome.com/icons.
+[Skyve](https://skyve.org) uses `fontawesome` as an icons resource.
+You can look for any icon by following this link https://fontawesome.com/icons.
 Please take note about `fontawesome` version to find correct icons.

-In some case, may you need to define your own custom icons.
-[Skyve](https://skyve.org) support 16 and 32 pixel icons and you can refer `admin` -> `contact` document.
+In some cases, may you need to define your own custom icons.
+[Skyve](https://skyve.org) support 16 and 32 pixel icons and you can refer to them through the `admin` -> `contact` document.

 ##### bizKey
 To enable the application to display references simply, each document must define a business key (bizKey) definition (similar to a Java toString() method for the document).
 The bizKey is the default representation of the entire document instance.